 Postdoctoral Research Fellow, Youth Mental Health, Brain and Mind Research Institute, University of Sydney.

-Kathryn was awarded her PhD this year (2013) from the School of Medicine and Public Health at the University of Newcastle.
+Kathryn was awarded her PhD in 2013, from the School of Medicine and Public Health at the University of Newcastle.
 Kathryn’s PhD investigated the development of a face processing remediation program for people with schizophrenia using visual scanpath technology under the supervision of Dr Carmel Loughland and A/Prof Mick Hunter.
 Kathryn completed a visiting fellowship at the Institute of Psychiatry, London, to conduct follow-up research with the children who participated in Linda’s PhD studies.
 Kathryn previously managed the Vision Laboratory at The Centre for Translational Neuroscience and Mental Health Research (CTNMH), and is experienced with visual scanning, electrophysiology, cognitive and clinical assessment as well as running studies with clinical populations.
-Kathryn is currently responsible for the quality assurance of the Australian Schizophrenia Research Bank.
 Kathryn’s main research interests include social cognition and visual processing, and exploring the basis of their impairment in different clinical populations.

 Brooke completed her undergraduate degree at the University of Newcastle in 2009.
 She is currently a PhD candidate in the School of Medicine and Public Health, Faculty of Health at the University of Newcastle.
 Brooke’s research is focused on investigating health care needs of children with the genetic microdeletion syndrome, 22q11.2 deletion syndrome.